The steering committee oversees and manages the Roc Arts United initiative and all of its committees.

 Tom Graber (he/him) is a fundraising professional with years of experience in development, sales, and customer service.
 Working for arts non-profit organizations such as the Buffalo Philharmonic Orchestra and The Hochstein School, he’s organized in-person, virtual, and hybrid fundraising events; managed a grants portfolio worth upwards of $1.5 million; overseen direct mail and digital fundraising campaigns; and advocated for arts funding at government hearings.
 During Rochester’s colder months, you can find Tom in the kitchen baking holiday treats, outside skiing or ice skating, or cheering on the Buffalo Bills in his living room.
 During the summer, he and his wife regularly hike the area trails with their dog and even take him kayaking!
 Tom holds a B.S. in Business Administration with a concentration in Music Industry from SUNY Fredonia and an MBA with a concentration in Marketing from Canisius College.

-Darien Lamen is a writer, educator, and community media professional who specializes in collaborative audio and video storytelling.
+Darien Lamen (he/him) is a writer, educator, and community media professional who specializes in collaborative audio and video storytelling.
 In 2018, he founded Reclaiming the Narrative, a volunteer-powered local newscast that aired weekly on WXIR and WAYO.
 He is the producer of the 2020 documentary Clarissa Uprooted as well as the 2022 youth history podcast Black Radio Rochester.
 Darien holds a PhD in ethnomusicology, and is the US editor of Azougue Press, a publishing house focusing on Latin American music and culture.
 He is also a musician who can frequently be found performing Brazilian music in Rochester.

 Hannah Lightbody is a career arts professional polymath with world-class experience.
 She is an alumna of Emma Willard School and holds a BFA in Studio Art from Rochester Institute of Technology where she extended her studies to include art history, photography, graphic design, and gallery management in New York and abroad.
 Professionally trained at Paley Studios, her proficiencies grew to include archive and collection management, studio operations, domestic and international logistics, marketing, publications, and public art.
 She curated the first-ever temporary sculpture exhibition for Sonnenberg Arts at the Gardens in 2016, assisted with the logistics of the Garth Fagan 75/45 fine art auction, and has aided in the management of the Bausch + Lomb corporate archive and rotating art program.
 A natural hype machine, she is undoubtedly here for whatever it is you got going on